mehtavandit/100-days-of-code/day 026/Readme.md

 - The goal of this project is to learn list and dictionary comprehension.

 ## day_26_exercise_1.py
-- Create a new list named squared numbers that includes the squares of all the numbers in the number list.
+- Create a new list named squared numbers that includes the squares of all the numbers in the number list using list comprehension.

+## day_26_exercise_1.py